wikimedia/mediawiki-extensions-MobileFrontend/README.md

 ##### $wgMFPageActions

 Controls, which page action show and which not.
-Allowed: edit, watch
+Allowed: `edit`, `watch`

 * Type: `Array`
 * Default: `['edit', 'watch']`

 ##### $wgMFQueryPropModules

 Define a set of page props that should be associated with requests for pages via the API.

 * Type: `Array`
 * Default: `['pageprops']`